dmnrcht/BikeTracks/doc/report.md

 The backend is a REST API which serves tracks over HTTPS.
 It uses the Django REST Framework to process HTTP requests and a PostgreSQL database to store and query the tracks using spatial information.
 The extension postGIS is used to help operating geographical data like parsing .gpx files or computing the centroid of a track.

+Creating a specific backend was necessary as we couldn't find a suitless API doing the job for us.
+However, we found one named TrailForks which fitted the best our needs.
+The attempts to contact them remained unanswered, that's why we decided to create our own.

 #### Technologies

 ##### Python